Hypercalcemia - dischargeHypercalcemia; Transplant - hypercalcemia; Transplantation - hypercalcemia; Cancer treatment - hypercalcemia

 Your provider may ask you to limit foods with a lot of calcium, or not to eat them at all for a while.

-- Eat fewer dairy foods (such as cheese, milk, yogurt, ice cream) or DO NOT eat them at all.
+- Eat fewer dairy foods (such as cheese, milk, yogurt, ice cream) or don't eat them at all.

-- If your provider says you can eat dairy foods, DO NOT eat those that have extra calcium added.
+- If your provider says you can eat dairy foods, don't eat those that have extra calcium added.
 Read the labels carefully.

 To further keep your calcium level from getting high again:

-- DO NOT use antacids that have a lot of calcium in them.
+- Don't use antacids that have a lot of calcium in them.
 Look for antacids that have magnesium.
 Ask your provider which ones are OK.

 - Ask your doctor what medicines and herbs are safe for you to take.